AmazingAmpharos/OoT-Randomizer/README.md

 --logic_morpha_with_scale
 ```

 Allows entering Water Temple and beating Morpha with Gold Scale instead of Iron Boots.
-The Longshot is still required to reach the boss, as well as the Boss Key.
-So this is applicable for keysanity and keysy since there is no location to obtain the Boss Key inside the dungeon.
+The Longshot and Boss Key are still required to reach the boss.
+This means that this option is only relevant in keysanity or keysy. (default: False)

 ```
 --logic_lens [{chest,chest-wasteland,all}]